Ready to Vote?

 - I want things to get better, but not enough to jeopardize my research with a strike.

-*1. Why is a Strike Authorization Vote Being Considered?
+*1. Why is a Strike Authorization Vote Being Considered and what are our demands?

 2. What is a Strike Authorization Vote?

-A strike authorization vote is a way for researchers to vote to give our bargaining team the authority to call a strike if circumstances justify.
-The vote does not mean that we will necessarily go on strike.
+A strike authorization vote is a way for members of our union to vote to give our bargaining team the authority to call a strike.
 Strike authorization votes have been an important way to make progress towards negotiating critical improvements for thousands of academic workers around the country.
+This vote does not necessarily mean that we will go on strike.

 3. How does the Strike Authorization Vote work?